The days are getting longer and in our garden we’re definitely planning for Spring.

 I’ve had a little patch of rocket and mizuna going for winter salads.
 The rocket and mizuna has tasted great and is lovely and crisp, but has not exactly flourished due to the cold.
 The rocket now looks like it’s done its dash as it’s trying to go to seed.
 It is a short-term crop, so that just reminds me to sow some more seeds.
 I love its peppery taste.

-Waiting for the New Moon next week for planting out are some cool-weather lettuces and pak choi.
+In our next New Moon phase we’ll plant out these cool-weather lettuces and pak choi.

 I’ve been nipping off flowers from the strawberries up till now, but I reckon it’s time to let them go.
-I’ve given them all an application of Dave’s Humate and some Natures Organic Fertiliser, plumped them up with extra straw to keep the fruit clean, and they’ve been netted as the birds love to come and get the straw for their nests.
+I’ve given them all an application of our well-balanced fertiliser, plumped them up with extra straw to keep the fruit clean, and they’ve been netted as the birds love to come and get the straw for their nests.

 These are last year’s plants, so second-years…